-An 18% increase in the conforming loan limits for 2022 raised the baseline loan limit to $647,200 in most counties in the United States for a single unit.
+A 12% increase in the conforming loan limits for 2023 raised the baseline loan limit for a single unit to $726,200 in most counties in the United States.

-The adjustment is a result of a change in the average price of a home nationwide from the third quarter of 2020 to the third quarter of 2021.
-Home prices increased an average of 18.05%, and the baseline conforming loan limit increased by the same amount.
+The adjustment is a result of a change in the average price of a home nationwide from the third quarter of 2021 to the third quarter of 2022.
+Home prices increased an average of 12.21%, and the baseline conforming loan limit kept pace.

 Conforming loans may be cheaper than nonconforming loans like jumbo mortgages, but jumbo loans have their place.